High-dimensional Gaussian and bootstrap approximations for robust means: Bootstrap approximations for winsorized means

 Imposing only~$m>2$ moments to exist we now construct an estimator of~$\Sigma$ with precision guarantees in the maximal entrywise norm.
 Set

 \emph{Like for~$\lambda_1$ and~$\lambda_2$, we take~$\lambda_1'$ and~$\lambda_2'$ as fixed throughout}.

-Writing~$\hat{a}_j=\tilde{X}_{\lceil \eps_n'n\rceil,j}^*$,~$\hat{b}_j=\tilde{X}_{\lceil (1-\eps_n')n\rceil,j}^*$ and~$\tilde{\mu}_{n,j}=n^{-1}\sum_{i=1}^n\phi_{\hat{a}_j,\hat{b}_j}(\tilde{X}_{i,j})$ for~$j=1,\hdots,d$, define~$\tilde{\Sigma}_n$ as the matrix with entries
+Writing~$\hat{a}_j=\tilde{X}_{\lceil \eps_n'n\rceil,j}^*$,~$\hat{b}_j=\tilde{X}_{\lfloor (1-\eps_n')n\rfloor+1,j}^*$, and~$\tilde{\mu}_{n,j}=n^{-1}\sum_{i=1}^n\phi_{\hat{a}_j,\hat{b}_j}(\tilde{X}_{i,j})$ for~$j=1,\hdots,d$, define~$\tilde{\Sigma}_n$ as the matrix with entries

 The estimator~$\tilde{\Sigma}_n$, which is a winsorized analog of the sample covariance matrix, is positive semi-definite and symmetric by virtue of being a Gram matrix.
+Note that the choice of~$\eps_n'$ (which slightly differs from~$\eps_n$ as defined in Equation~\eqref{eq:epsfam}) determines the fraction of observations that are winsorized for the purpose of \emph{covariance} estimation.
 Solely for the purpose of stating the precision guarantee for~$\tilde{\Sigma}_n$ in Theorem~\ref{thm:covestimGRAM} below, we introduce the condition

 We stress that~\eqref{eq:epscond'} is \emph{not needed} for any of the subsequent Gaussian and bootstrap approximations of this paper to hold, as these will be argued to be trivially true when~\eqref{eq:epscond'} is violated, cf., e.g., the closing paragraph of the proof of Theorem~\ref{thm:HDBootstrap}.
 Note also that in the leading special case of~$\overline{\eta}_n=0$, which is always imposed in the literature when studying Gaussian and bootstrap approximations to the distribution of~$S_n$,~\eqref{eq:epscond'} reduces to